-Now, on to these tasty scones.
-I’ll be honest, I love a good scone.
+I’ll be honest, I love good scones.
 I love breakfast.
-I’m definitely a morning person, any body that knows me knows that!
+I’m definitely a morning person, anybody that knows me knows that!
 I do my best work in the mornings… after breakfast!

 Basically, if you’re familiar with making biscuits or pie crust, the process for making scones is the same.
 First, you’ll cut, or mix, the fat into the flour.
 It’s easiest to cut in with a fork or pastry blender; mix until you have pea-sized coarse crumbs.